 There is a wide variety of land ownership patterns in Alaska villages, and most tribal governments in Alaska are land managers.
 Even though the Alaska Native Claims Settlement Act (ANCSA) placed the land settlement with the various village and regional for-profit Native corporations, most tribes in Alaska own land.
 Tribes have acquired land in a variety of ways including by purchase, gifts, through the Alaska Native townsite program, and by transferring land from corporations and cities to tribes.
 Some tribes own small parcels such as the land under their tribal offices or within the Native townsites, and some tribes own huge amounts of land that has been transferred from the village corporations.
 This land is owned in fee simple status meaning that the tribe’s name is on the deed, and it is managed by the tribal councils.
-Tribally owned fee simple land in Alaska is not considered Indian country for jurisdictional purposes and the Secretary of Interior will not take any land in Alaska into ‘trust’ at this time to create Indian country.
+Tribal owned fee simple land in Alaska is not considered Indian country for jurisdictional purposes until the Secretary of Interior takes the land into ‘trust’.

-Over half of the 229 tribes in Alaska are developing or have active tribal courts.
-The types of cases that Alaska tribal courts address include child custody, adoptions and guardianships, child protection, child support enforcement, domestic violence, probate, alcohol violations, animal control, environmental regulation, juvenile delinquency, juvenile status offences, cultural protection, internal governmental disputes, property damage, property disputes, trespass, misdemeanor offences, and fish and game/marine mammal protection.
+The types of cases that Alaska tribal courts address include child custody, adoptions and guardianship, child protection, child support enforcement, domestic violence, probate, alcohol violations, animal control, environmental regulation, juvenile delinquency, juvenile status offenses, cultural protection, internal governmental disputes, property damage, property disputes, trespass, misdemeanor offenses, and fish and wildlife/marine mammal protection.

 Alaska tribal courts are organized under a range of structures, but most use a panel of judges rather than a single judge to hear cases.
 The tribal council may serve as the court, or a pool of judges created that may include some tribal council members.
 There may be a body entirely separated from the council established as the tribal court.
 The judges tend to be elders, council members, and tribal members who are respected and well-suited to the job, but not attorneys.
-Some tribes use the circle style sentencing format, which is an increasing trend particularly for juvenile delinquency and status offence cases.
+Some tribes use the circle style format.